How Much Do Autoflowers Yield?

 • Faster transition to flower

-Small issues early in the grow can significantly affect final yield.
+Small issues early in an autoflower grow can significantly affect final yield, as opposed to photoperiods that can be better controlled prior to flower stage.

 Genetics: The Biggest Yield Factor